boyali/ButterworthFilterTools/README.md

 ### Butterworth Low-pass Filter Design Tool Class

-This Butterworth low-pass filter design tool can be used to design a Butterworth filter in continuous and discrete time from the given specifications of the filter performance.
+This Butterworth low-pass filter design tool can be used to design a Butterworth filter in continuous and discrete-time from the given specifications of the filter performance.
 The Butterworth filter is a class implementation.
 The object is created by a default constructor without any argument.

 The filter can be prepared in three ways.
 If the filter specifications are known such as the passband, stopband frequencies (Wp and Ws) together with the passband and stopband ripple magnitudes (Ap and As), one can call the